wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'Salamanders who {salamanderwants}',
     'Elven Shadows who {elfshadowwants}',
     '{astralspinnertotem} Astral Spinners',
-    'a Sorcerous Cabbal that {sorcererwants}',
+    'a Sorcerous Cabal that {sorcererwants}',
     'a Wraith that {wraithwants}',
  ];